rmsk2/X16_mandelbrot/README.md

 performs in the same way on a real machine
 - I have not yet tested whether my fixed point math routines are actually faster than the floating point routines in the X16s math library and if they are really faster I don't know by how much.
+- Currently the 32 bit multiplication uses the text book algorithm taught at school for manual multiplication.
+I could test whether Karatsuba's algorithm speeds things up at least a little even in this (close to a corner) case.